jonaskonig/Screenshotking-/README.md

 ```
 ## Mac OS
 So to run the program without any issues, it's best to give Python (the Programming language) access to everything.
-For that you have to hob into your Settings --> Security --> privacy and search for full disk access
+For that you have to hob into your Settings --> Security --> privacy and search for full disk access.
-There you open the lock in the lower-left corner and click in the +-Symbol
+There you open the lock in the lower-left corner and click in the +-Symbol.
 Now you have to know where Python is on your Mac.
 Normally it's in
 ```
 /usr/bin/python3